panpen-tim/indigenous-health-disparities-analysis/README.md

 ## 📜 License

-This project is intended for academic and policy use.
+The project is intended for academic and policy use.
 Please cite appropriately when using findings or methodology.

 ## 📫 Connect